Peter Dursun

-Peter Dursun (born 8 January 1975) is a former Danish footballer, who played for Southend United in the Football League in 1996.
+Peter Dursun (born 8 January 1975) is a Danish former footballer, who played for Southend United in the Football League in 1996.

 Dursun made his debut in the Division One for Southend United on 14 December 1996, away to Queens Park Rangers in the 4–0 defeat, replacing Julian Hails in the 53rd minute.

 He then played for Aarhus Fremad, and Hvidovre IF.